NWT008/EE147-Code/README.md

 - Data-dependent memory access

 ## Additional
 You will see a file with my name.
 This file contains answers to questions prompting me to analyze the code and techniques I utilized.
-The questions can be found in the questions pdf.
 They are general equation and conceptual questions that are related to each assignment.